RGB-D Indiscernible Object Counting in Underwater Scenes: Related Works

 Previous DOC works can be divided into three groups based on the counting strategy: detection~\cite{liu2018decidenet,ge2009marked,li2008estimating,sam2020locate}, regression~\cite{chan2008privacy,chan2009bayesian,idrees2013multi,song2021rethinking,liang2022end}, and density map generation~\cite{li2018csrnet,liu2019context,shi2019counting,wang2020DMCount,lin2022boosting,sun2021boosting,liu2020adaptive}.
 Counting-by-detection methods first detect the objects and then count.
 Though intuitive, they are inferior in performance since detection performs unfavorably on crowded scenes.
 Counting-by-regression methods either regress the global features to the overall image count~\cite{chan2008privacy,chan2009bayesian,idrees2013multi} or directly regress the local features to the point coordinates~\cite{song2021rethinking,liang2022end}.
 Most previous efforts focus on learning a density map, which is a single-channel output with reduced spatial size.
 It represents the fractional number of objects at each location, and its spatial integration equals the total count of the objects in the image.
 The density map can be learned by using a pseudo density map generated with Gaussian kernels~\cite{li2018csrnet,liu2019crowd,wan2019adaptive} or directly using a ground-truth point map~\cite{ma2019bayesian,wang2020DMCount,sun2021boosting}.

 For architectural choices, the past efforts on DOC can also be divided into CNN-based~\cite{li2018csrnet,ranjan2018iterative,liu2019context,liu2019exploiting,laradji2018blobs,song2021rethinking} and Transformer-based methods~\cite{liang2022transcrowd,sun2021boosting,liang2022end}.
 By nature, convolutional neural networks (CNNs) have limited receptive fields and only use local information.
-By contrast, Transformers can establish long-range/global relationships between the features.
-The advantage of transformers for DOC is demonstrated by~\cite{sun2021boosting,liang2022transcrowd,qian2022segmentation}.
+By contrast, Transformers can establish long-range/global relationships among features, whose advantage for DOC has been demonstrated by~\cite{sun2021boosting,liang2022transcrowd,qian2022segmentation}.